Tourism in Israel: Tel Dan: A Biblical Site in the Golan Heights

+Tel Dan is a fascinating archaeological site that offers insights into the history and culture of the ancient Near East.
+Visitors to the site can explore the ruins, learn about the city's history, and appreciate the significance of this biblical landmark.

 Ein Gedi

 Ein Gedi is a special nature reserve, known for its big number of friendly Nubian ibex and rock hyrax, waterfalls, and there are some archaeological finds on the trail.